elixir-desktop/desktop/README.md

 # Desktop

-*Bleeding Edge* ONLY WORKS WITH OTP24 https://www.erlang.org/news/148
+*Bleeding Edge* ONLY WORKS WITH erlang >= 24.0.1 https://www.erlang.org/news/148

 Building native-like Elixir apps is the goal of this library.
 It combines Phoenix LiveView and Erlangs built-in WxWidgets library to archieve this.